lgfrbcsgo/du-light-control/README.md

 It must be connected to the same lights as the Programmer script.
-The lights must be connected to the programming board in the same order as they were connected to the programming board of the Programmer script.
+The lights must be connected to the programming board in the same order in which they were connected to the programming board of the Programmer script.

-> It is usually easiest to just install the Sequencer script on the programming board
+> It is usually easiest to just overwrite the Programmer script with the Sequencer script.
-> where the Programmer script was installed.

 Examine the connections of the programming board, which is labeled "Sequencer", on the backside of the Starter Kit.